Order of Visit: High Point #20

 About halfway up to the top, we encountered a nice open meadow.
 The terrain was nearly flat here and allowed us to catch our breath before the final push up the grassy summit ahead of us.

-The scenery from the peak was relatively interesting.
-It’s North Dakota, so it’s not as if you are nestled in the middle of the mountains.
-But, it was certainly more a more scenic journey than some of our other high points (I’m looking at you Florida and Rhode Island).
-In one direction we had cow pastures and fields as far as the eye could see.
-But, to the south, there was a much more varied and visually interesting series of badlands.
+The scenery from the peak was surprisingly interesting, too.
+It’s North Dakota, so it’s not as if we were nestled in the middle of the mountains.
+But, it was certainly a more scenic journey than some of our other high points (I’m looking at you, Florida and Rhode Island).

 Next up, South Dakota!